 If F-gases are removed from any fire protection system or fire extinguisher, they must be properly recovered by appropriately certified personnel.

-Any personnel carrying out leak checking, gas recovery, installation, maintenance or servicing of equipment containing F-gases must hold an appropriate recognised qualification issued in the UK or the rest of the European Union (EU).
+Anyone carrying out leak checking, gas recovery, installation, maintenance or servicing of equipment containing F-gas must be appropriately qualified.

 Labelling